sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - tag-version (index 12): An integer value that indicate the specific release revision of the tag.
 Typically, the initial value of this field is set to 0 and the value is monotonically increased for subsequent tags produced for the same software component release.
 This value allows a CoSWID tag producer to correct an incorrect tag previously released without indicating a change to the underlying software component the tag represents.
 For example, the tag version could be changed to add new metadata, to correct a broken link, to add a missing payload entry, etc. When producing a revised tag, the new tag-version value MUST be greater than the old tag-version value.

 - corpus (index 8): A boolean value that indicates if the tag identifies and describes an installable software component in its pre-installation state.
-Installable software includes a installation package or installer for a software component, a software update, or a patch.
+Installable software includes an installation package or installer for a software component, a software update, or a patch.
 If the CoSWID tag represents installable software, the corpus item MUST be set to "true".
 If not provided, the default value MUST be considered "false".

 - patch (index 9): A boolean value that indicates if the tag identifies and describes an installed patch that has made incremental changes to a software component installed on an endpoint.
 If a CoSWID tag is for a patch, the patch item MUST be set to "true".
 If not provided, the default value MUST be considered "false".
 A patch item's value MUST NOT be set to "true" if the installation of the associated software package changes the version of a software component.